jennywong2023/Olist-Project/README.md

 # 7. Most Popular & Unpopular Catagories
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/7.%20Most%20Popular%20%26%20Unpopular%20Catagories.jpeg)
-Most of the suppliers are local in Brazil.
-Top 10 categories with the most types of products all have more than 1,000 products.
+The majority of suppliers operating in Brazil are locally based.
+It is worth noting that the top 10 categories featuring the highest number of product types each comprise more than 1,000 distinct items.

 Recommendations
-- Introduce more diverse suppliers and types of products from other sources
+- To broaden the scope of available options, it is advisable to incorporate a greater variety of suppliers and product types from alternative origins.

 # 8. Product Sales
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/8.%20Product%20Sales.jpeg)
 Top 5 categories with the most sales volume are the top 10 categories with the largest number of commodities.
-It can be seen that the number of commodity types is related to sales.
-2 products in each combo set are of similar categories.
+It can be seen that the number of commodity types is related to sales performance.
+Additionally, it is worth noting that each combo set typically includes two items from similar product categories.

 Recommendation
-- Offer bundled pricing promotions: pairing high-selling items with lower-selling items / the same category item
+- Consider implementing bundled pricing promotions that pair high-selling items with lower-selling or same-category items.
-- Provide limited-time, limited-quantity offers
+- Offering limited-time, limited-quantity deals can also create a sense of urgency and encourage purchasing.
-- Re-strengthen sales promotion for similar categories
+- Beneficial to reinforce sales promotions for similar categories to maximize sales opportunities.

 # 9. Sales Prediction & KPI
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/8.%20Sales%20Prediction%20%26%20KPI.jpeg)
-Sales continued to rise from 2016 to 2018.
-Review rating continued to rise from 2016 to 2018.
+Between 2016 and 2018, both sales and review ratings experienced consistent growth.
+Based on this trend, it is reasonable to predict that sales revenue and review ratings will continue to increase in the upcoming year.

 Recommendations:
-- Predict that next year's sales revenue and review ratings will increase.
+- Given the upward trajectory of both sales revenue and review ratings from 2016 to 2018, it is reasonable to anticipate a continued upward trend in the coming year.
+As such, it may be prudent to prepare for increased demand and allocate resources accordingly.